ansys/scade-design-rules/doc/source/rules/project_structure/no_scade_library.rst

 Description
 ===========
 Only SCADE libraries that are under full control of the project(configuration management, verification) shall be used.
-In particular the designer shall NOT use the SCADE product installation libraries, as they are delivered as examples.
+In particular, the designer shall NOT use the SCADE product installation libraries, as they are delivered as examples.

 .. end_description